 People often view probiotics as natural and safe therapeutic agents, but how helpful are they in IBS?

 Probiotics are defined as ‘live microorganisms that, when administered in adequate amounts, confer a health benefit on the host’.
-In Australia, there are over 100 varieties available that range in form, from capsules, powders, liquids, and those added to food products, such as yoghurts, fermented milk drinks and fermented foods.
+In Australia, there are 100s of varieties available that range in form, from capsules, powders, liquids, and those added to food products, such as yoghurts, fermented milk drinks and fermented foods.

 Why might probiotics be useful in the management of IBS?

 There are a number of reasons for this:

 - Firstly, animal and human studies suggest that the gut microbiota may play a role in the pathogenesis (biological cause) of IBS, with differences observed between the microbiota of people with and without IBS.
 While these differences may simply be a consequence of the condition, studies in mice show that transplanting the faeces of mice with IBS to healthy mice leads to changes in microbiota and the onset of IBS-like symptoms.

 - Secondly, the gut microbiota may influence symptoms in IBS, with lower numbers of bifidobacteria associated with higher pain scores in IBS.

 - Finally, probiotic supplementation may help to offset changes in the microbiota seen on a low FODMAP diet.
 This was shown in a recent study by researchers at Kings College in London.